 Watch a Gutenberg Printing Press in Action

 In the 15th century, Johannes Gutenberg invented the printing press, revolutionizing the way the written word was disseminated.
-Nowadays, there’s only one fully functional Gutenberg press in the world, and it lives at the Crandall Printing Museum in Provo, Utah.
+Nowadays, there’s only one fully functional Gutenberg press in the world, and it lives at the Crandall Printing Museum in Alpine, Utah.